CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Netfilter-ACLs/_index.md

 ### ACL Log Policer Limits Traffic

-To protect the CPU from overloading, Cumulus Linux limits traffic copied to the CPU to 1 pkt/s by an ACL Log Policer.
+To protect the CPU from overloading, Cumulus Linux limits traffic copied to the CPU to 1 packet per second by an ACL Log Policer.

 ### Bridge Traffic Limitations